GitHub Logo HIP-632: Hedera Account Service (HAS) System Contract

 Specification

-A new system contract with functions to support address (Hedera Account ID and virtual) mapping reconciliation and authorization is proposed.
+A new system contract with functions to support address (Hedera Account ID and EVM address alias) mapping and authorization is proposed.

-This will aid developers to support smart contract migration logic for cases where Hedera Account ID or virtual address values are encountered.
-Additionally, EVM developers who were limited to ECRECOVER authorization flows will be able to expand authorization checks to other key types.
+This will aid developers to support smart contract migration logic for cases where aliases are encountered.
+Additionally, EVM developers, who were limited to ECRECOVER authorization flows, will be able to expand authorization checks to other key types.

 hash signature return description

-getHederaAddress(address) address returns the top level Hedera Account ID if applicable
+0xbbf12d2e getHederaAccountNumAlias(address) (ResponseCode, address) given an alias returns the top level Hedera Account ID (as account num alias), if applicable

-isVirtualAddress(address) bool true if valid virtual address, false if long-zero or non existing account
+0x308ef301 isValidAlias(address) bool true if an account num alias or evm address alias), false if non existing account

 isAuthorizedRaw(address, messageHash, signatureBlob) Function Usage

-2. Determine if the length of the signatureBlob is 65 bytes in length
+2. If the length of the signatureBlob is 65 bytes in length (EC signature):

-3. If length of signatureBlob is 64 bytes in length
+3. Otherwise, if length of signatureBlob is 64 bytes in length (ED signature):

-• Retrieve the Hedera address.
-Determine if there is a single key associated with the Hedera Accound ID.
+• Retrieve the Hedera address from the EVM address alias; if there is none return false.
+Determine if there is a single primitive ED key associated with the Hedera Account ID.
 If not return false.

 message SignatureMap {